Prospective Graduate Students

 How do I apply to work in the lab?

-To apply, please contact the lab manager at firstname.lastname@example.org in mid-October to apply for the following spring, or around spring break to apply for summer or fall.
-You will be asked to provide an unofficial transcript (your UW Student Record or DARS report works fine) and a rough resume highlighting any experience you have had with children, linguistics, research, computers, phones, AV equipment, and/or anything else you think would make you a competitive applicant for working in the lab.
+To apply, please contact the lab manager at firstname.lastname@example.org in early November to apply for the following spring, or around spring break to apply for summer or fall.
+You will be asked to provide a brief letter of interest, an unofficial transcript (your UW Student Record or DARS report works fine), and a rough resume highlighting any experience you have had with children, linguistics, research, computers, phones, AV equipment, and/or anything else you think would make you a competitive applicant for working in the lab.
 It is a good idea to read about our current research and check out our recent publications before applying to see if our lab would be a good fit for your research interests.

 Can I work for pay?